geoffreysessums/Xdir/README.md

 ## Description

-Xdir is a custom directory command that uses low level C I/O functions to display the contents of the directory by default plus additional file and directory details when passed switches.
+Xdir is a custom directory command that uses low level C I/O functions to
+display directory contents and additional file and directory details when
+passed switches.

 ## What I Learned

-* First thing I learned...
-* Next I learned...
+* How to create custom directory commands.
+* How to use low level C I/O functions to access directory and file information.

 ### Command Descriptions

+xdir

+* Prints the directory name follwed by a colon.
+* Ignores any hidden files beginning with ".".
+* Prints filenames (unqualified) in the order they are provided by the readdir function.

+xdir -l

+* Prints the directory name followed by a colon.
+* Ignores any hidden files beginning with ".".
+* For each file, xdir prints the following:
+  * file name (unqualified)
+  * file type (F - regular file, D - directory, L - link, P - pipe)
+  * number of 512 byte blocks
+  * size in bytes
+  * Prints filenames in the order they are provided by the readdir function.

+xdir -a

+* Prints the directory name followed by a colon.
+* Prints any files including hidden files beginning with ".".
+* Prints filenames in the order they are provided by the readdir function.

+xdir -l -a

+* Prints the directory name followed by a colon.
+* Prints any files including hidden files beginning with ".".
+* For each file, xdir prints the following:
+  * file name (unqualified)
+  * file type (F - regular file, D - directory, L - link, P - pipe)
+  * number of 512 byte blocks
+  * size in bytes
+* Prints filenames in the order they are provided by the readdir function.

 ### Xdir Output